PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 Next, we compare the computational cost of \pd{} to Shapley value-based approaches, which are the most direct competitors of \pd{}.
-Here, we stress that the SHAP TreeExplainer is model-specific and tied to tree-based models.
-Therefore, the computational costs are not comparable to \pd{}.
-We merely used it throughout this manuscript since it is equipped with the Shapley Interaction Index, which we view as the most immediate reference method.
 We summarize the different scaling behaviors in \Cref{tab:computationalscaling}.
-Due to the efficiency axiom Shapley value-based methods need to correlate all feature attributions.
-This is either done via sampling many feature coalitions or alternatively by dealing with all features simultaneously (KernelSHAP).
-In contrast \pd{} directly isolates feature attributions and therefore scale optimally with the number of features $N$.
-Note that the popular occlusion attributions are a one-shot approximation of \pd{}, i.e.\ use a single model call per feature attribution \cite{agarwal2020explaining,lenis2020domain,Zeiler2014}.
-Consequently, \pd{} relevances and interactions achieve the most favorable scaling possible (i.e.\ only scales with the number of imputations) for model-agnostic, perturbation-based approaches.
+Due to the \emph{completeness axiom}, Shapley value-based methods need to correlate all feature attributions.
+This is either done via sampling feature coalitions or alternatively by dealing with all features simultaneously (KernelSHAP).
+In contrast, \pd{} directly isolates feature attributions and therefore scales optimally with the number of features $N$.
+Note that the popular occlusion attributions are a one-shot approximation of \pd{}, i.e., use a single model call per feature attribution \cite{agarwal2020explaining,lenis2020domain,Zeiler2014}.
+Consequently, \pd{} relevances and interactions achieve the most favorable scaling possible (i.e., only scales with the number of imputations) for model-agnostic, perturbation-based approaches.
+We explicitly show \pd{}'s computational advantage in \Cref{subsec:mnist}.

-\section{Results and Discussion}
+\section{Results and discussion}